Highgate Literary and Scientific Institution: The HLSI today

 Since its foundation in 1839, the Highgate Literary & Scientific Institution has offered a lending library, archive and lectures.
 Today the activities it offers members and non-members include courses, debates, a science group, opera circle, the Highgate Gallery, a film society, several reading groups and occasional concerts.
 Only members have use of the Members' Room, Library borrowing rights and reduced rates for classes and activities.
-In 2019 11 South Grove hosted 25 weddings, 12 christening receptions, numerous parties and several private concerts.
+The main rooms in 11 South Grove are also available to hire and regularly host weddings, christening receptions, parties and private concerts.

 Courses have developed into an increasingly important activity, in response to greater demand from local retired people, as more studies highlight the health benefits of lifetime learning.
 Classes are now held throughout the year covering subjects including architecture, art, art history and crafts, exercise, history, languages, music appreciation and walks.

 The Library has approximately 25,000 books, ranging from crime fiction to history, reflecting current members’ interests and those of earlier librarians: for example, at various times the Bloomsbury Group, gardening, embroidery, Imperial Russia and women travellers of the 19th century have clearly been much in demand.
 The early Victorian collection matched the lecture subjects chosen by the members, so was much stronger in the burgeoning fields of science and engineering, but now fiction, biography and history predominate.
 The children's section holds classics as well as new titles.
 Many books are not available in other libraries, and the collection is a resource for researchers and writers.
 In its reference section the HLSI holds special collections on London, Highgate, the explorer Mary Kingsley and the poets Samuel Taylor Coleridge and John Betjeman, all of whom lived in Highgate.

 The Archive, which is based in the cellars contains documents and pictures of all kinds relating to Highgate, its environs and its residents since the early seventeenth century.
 It houses the HLSI's own archive of its activities dating back to its foundation in 1839, as well as material relating to several well-known local residents, including Mary Kingsley, Samuel Taylor Coleridge and John Betjeman, as well as several special collections acquired or given to it over many years.
 The archive has a large collection of Victorian and 20th Century photographs, including many taken by the highly regarded photographer John Gay.
 There is a collection of over 600 postcards spanning 100 years of life in Highgate and early 20th century original prints.
 The HLSI archive also keeps the archives of several local organisations, many now defunct, including the records of the St Pancras Orphanage for Girls, the Southwood Lane Almshouses, the Mothercraft Training Society (which was based at nearby Cromwell House), the Highgate Dispensary, the Mary Feilding Guild, the Highgate Book Society, the Fisher & Sperr bookshop and the Highgate Horticultural Society.
 It also holds a collection of paintings of Highgate, dating from 1780 to the present day, many of which are displayed around the Institution.